candimods/stretchermod/README.md

 abiility to have more than one compatible stretcher

-#Included Stretchers:
+# Included Stretchers:
 1. Stryker M1 Stretcher
-2. Stryker M1 Coroner Stretcher - :new:
+2. Stryker M1 Coroner Stretcher - one extra :new:
 3. Ferno Stretcher - buggy
 4. Ferno Coroner Stretcher - buggy
 5. Coronavirus Stretcher - no lucas3